R-Madhuram/UC-BerkeleyCapstone_CreditCardFraudDetection/README.md

 Identification of such transactions can be hugely improved using artificial intelligence as they are capable of sifting through enormous amount of data that consist of information regarding the normal and fraudulent transactions.
 These are based on mathematical modeling that can detect  patterns which describe and distinguish the two classes of transactions.

-We were presented with a dataset that had ~500K transactions, of which ~3.5% represented fraudulent transactions.
+We were presented with a dataset that had 500K transactions, of which 3.5% represented fraudulent transactions.
 Models were built with increasing level of complexity catering the needs of the dataset which were 1.
 Many features (250 parameters) 2.
 Big data (~ 500K observations) 3.
 Obfuscated features (real names of the features are masked for privacy).

 We reduced the number of features systematically using correlation analysis wherein one feature was retained for every correlated pair of features.
 After reducing the dimensions we built baseline model that would just provide the classification based on the best guess which would be to predict the majority of the two classes (hence always predict non-fraud).

 Model with increasing complexity were built to predict the transactions better and a ML technique (BOOSTING methods) that combines several weak models to build a strong one presented with the highest classification score (~0.93 ROC-AUC score).
 Three such powerful boosting methods (cat-boost-0.89, XgBoost-0.93, lightGBM-0.92 ROC-AUC score) were stacked to build a meta model that presented with a classification score of 0.94.
 This meta classifier has already been stored in a cloud platform.

 Future work could be helpful to combine unsupervised learning techniques like anomaly detection (for which models have been built and presented) that could be placed on top the meta classifier in cloud to improve the fraudulent transaction identification.
+Deep Learning techniques could also be explored to improve the overall performance of the model stack and could be combined with ML techniques to Improve the fraud detection capacity of the AI system.

 **Technology Stack Used:**